ibrahemnaser/Youtube_Clone/README.md

 # Youtube-Clone
-This is a multilingual (ar-en) youtube clone Reactjs project styled with Materual UI using Rapid API Youtubev3
+This is a multilingual (ar-en) youtube clone Reactjs project styled with Material UI using Rapid API Youtubev3

 [Live Demo](https://mytube-clone.netlify.app/)